 At the end of every blog post, you should always have a call to action.

-In the pro version, you can add Pinterest Save buttons directly on your images.
+The icons you see on this blog post are from the Social Warfare plugin.
+In the pro version you can add Pinterest Save buttons directly on your images.

 A group board is a board where multiple collaborators can post to.